chzappsinc/react-native-preloader-shimmer/README.md

 `cd ios && pod install`

-### If any error occurs without installing react-native-shimmer
+### If any error occur's without installing react-native-shimmer

-if any error occurs without installing react-native-shimmer then
+if any error occur's without installing react-native-shimmer then

 `yarn add react-native-shimmer`

 ## Usage

-- Full page content background color will be also the statusBar color so please give a valid barStyle [light-content | dark-conent | default] for better UI design
+- Full page content background color will be also the statusBar color so please give a valid barStyle [light-content | dark-conent | default] for better UI desing
 - BarStyle not required for profile loader or any short view

 * [Main Loader](#main-loder)